BIO-3004 Ecosystem-based management - 10 ECTS

 - Read and understand articles in the field of sustainability science and ecosystem management.

-- Can communicate scientific findings in an appropriate and accessible way to policy-makers
+- Can communicate the principles underlying ecosystem-based management in an appropriate and accessible way

 - Have insights in opportunities and barriers in the science-policy interface

 - Understand the differences between disciplinary and interdisciplinary research

 - Can read, write essays and present scientific literature in this field for the broader audience